DongChen06/MARL_CAVs/README.md

 # Deep Multi-agent Reinforcement Learning for Highway On-Ramp Merging in Mixed Traffic

 This branch is for the multi-lane case as shown in the figure below.
-More functions will be tested and added...
+More functions and evaluation will be tested and added...

 <p align="center">
      <img src="docs/on_ramp_merging_multiple.png" alt="output_example" width="60%" height="50%">